Writing Contest Judges and Supporting Editors

 Allen Wier is the author of the story collection, Things About to Disappear, and four novels: Blanco, Departing as Air, A Place for Outlaws, and Tehano.
 His fiction and essays have appeared in The Southern Review, Five Points, The Georgia Review, Ploughshares, New Millennium Writings, and The New York Times.
 Awards include the John Dos Passos Prize for Literature, the Robert Penn Warren Award for Fiction, Univ. of TN’s Hodges Chair for Distinguished Teaching, and was the UTC English Department’s 2013-2014 Visiting Scholar.

 Wier is Professor Emeritus of English at the University of Tennessee in Knoxville.

-Visit Current Contests Page for details and submission guidelines.
+⇒ Visit the Awards & Contests Page for past awards, current contests, and submission guidelines.